Spectrally-Corrected and Regularized Linear Discriminant Analysis for Spiked Covariance Model: Binary Classification and SRLDA Classifier

 \section{Binary Classification and SRLDA Classifier}

-On the basis of the analysis framework in \cite{zollanvari2015generalized}, some modeling assumptions are restated and made throughout the paper.
-First, we employ separate (stratified) sampling: $n = n_0 + n_1$ sample points are collected to constitute the sample $\fC$ in $R^p$, where, given $n$, $n_0$ and $n_1$ are determined (not random) and where $\fC_0=\{{\bf x}_1, {\bf x}_2,...,{\bf x}_{n_0}\}$ and $\fC_1=\{{\bf x}_{n_0+1}, {\bf x}_{n_0+2},...,{\bf x}_n\}$ are randomly selected from populations $\Pi_0$ and $\Pi_1$, respectively.
+the basis of the analysis framework in \cite{zollanvari2015generalized}, some modeling assumptions are restated and made throughout the paper.
+First, we have individually sampled binary classification sample sets $\fC_0$ and $\fC_1$ given in (\ref{eq:wlda}).
 Separate sampling is very common in biomedical applications, where data from two classes are collected without reference to the other, for instance, to discriminate two types of tumors or to distinguish a normal from a pathological phenotype.

 A second assumption is that the classes possess a common covariance matrix. $\Pi_i$ follows a multivariate Gaussian distribution $N({\bmu}_i, {\bSig})$, for $i = 0, 1$, where ${\bSig}$ is nonsingular.
 Although it does not fully correspond to reality, the LDA still often performs better than quadratic discriminant analysis (QDA) in most cases, even with different covariances, because of the advantage of its estimation method \cite{raudys1980dimensionality}.